Government of India Act 1915

 The Government of India Act 1915 (5 & 6 Geo.
-V, c.
-61) was an act of the Parliament of the United Kingdom, which consolidated prior Acts of Parliament concerning British India into a single act.
+5. c.
+61) was an act of the Parliament of the United Kingdom, which consolidated prior acts of Parliament concerning British India into a single act.
 It was passed in July 1915 and went into effect on 1 January 1916.

-The act repealed 47 prior acts of Parliament, starting with an act of 1770, and replaced them with a single act containing 135 sections and five schedules.
+Section 130 of the act, and the fourth schedule to, the act repealed 47 enactments, starting with the East India Company Act 1770 (10 Geo.
+3. c.
+47), and replaced them with a single act containing 135 sections and five schedules.
 It was introduced first to the House of Lords, where it was referred to a joint committee of Parliament chaired by Lord Loreburn.
 The committee removed several provisions which went beyond the simple consolidation of existing law.